top of page

 Partner With Us

-Join us in celebrating Dr. Lacey’s impactful legacy through meaningful engagement opportunities for individuals, organizations, and businesses.
+Join a growing list of partners in celebrating Dr. Lacey’s impactful legacy through meaningful engagement opportunities for individuals, organizations, and businesses.

 Partnering with us means joining a movement that honors art, legacy, and progress.